-This conservation reserve is located in a scenic area of Ontario along the Lake Superior coastline between Agawa Bay and Gros Cap that is known by resource managers as "ecological site district 4E-2".
-Extending inland for approximately 60-90 km, this ecological unit is characterized by a rugged topography and elevations exceeding 450 metres.
-Landform units include ground moraine, consisting of bedrock uplands with a thin layer of sandy soil on the upper slopes and thicker soils in the valleys, and end moraine, linear ridges formed as halt positions along former ice fronts.
+The Wabos South Conservation Reserve is located in a scenic area of Ontario along the Lake Superior coastline between Agawa Bay and Gros Cap that is known by resource managers as "ecological site district 4E-2".
+Extending inland for approximately 60-90 km, this ecological unit has a rugged topography and elevations exceeding 450 metres.
+The topography is the result of numerous geological structures such as faults, joints, and diabase dikes that disect the area.
+The bedrock uplands have a thin layer of sandy soil on the upper slopes and thicker soils in the valleys.
 Exposed bedrock is common, and dates back billions of years to the Precambrian and Cambrian periods.
+Pockets of "lacustrine deposits", soils that were formed long ago in a lake, are also found in the area.

-Located within the Algoma Forest Section of the Great Lakes-St. Lawrence Forest Region, the Wabos North Conservation Reserve is characterized by a high proportion of tolerant hardwood trees.
-Red maple and ash forests cover the valley bottoms, while the upland areas have stands of sugar maple, yellow birch, balsam fir, white spruce, black spruce, white birch and poplar.
+Located within the Algoma Forest Section of the Great Lakes-St. Lawrence Forest Region, the reserve is characterized by a high proportion of tolerant hardwood trees.
+Sugar maple, mixed sugar maple/red maple, and yellow birch stands of all ages are present, dominating the area's steep hills and valleys.
+Tributaries of Achigan Creek, which is just to the north of the reserve, also cut through the area.

 While a detailed biological study has not been conducted within the conservation reserve, a number of significant species are known to be present within site district 4E-2.
 The provincially significant wood turtle has been recorded here, while the increasingly rare snapping turtle reaches the northern limits of its range.
-The endangered bald eagle breeds here as well as the provincially significant least bittern, red shouldered-hawk, American coot, and long-eared and short-eared owls.
+The endangered bald eagle breeds here as well as the provincially significant least bittern, red-shouldered hawk, American coot, and long-eared and short-eared owls.
 Many rare vascular plants have been recorded, including Braun's holly fern, the limestone oak fern, the lance-leaved coreopsis, and the monkey flower.